History Of Infinite Banking

 It's true that some individuals may potentially gain temporary, short-term, advantages (or merely the appearance of an advantage) by valuing others over one's own self.
 But, such "other-ism" strategies are always short-term in nature.
 Those short-term thinking individuals are easily outflanked and outcompeted by individuals who value one's self, one's savings, and one's welfare over others, think and plan long-term, and who engage in long-term financial strategies.

-It is not about putting others down, hurting or injuring others, or even defeating others.
+Note: It is not about putting others down, hurting or injuring others, or even defeating others.
 It is about raising one's self up to the highest standard possible.

 In the context of financial security and independence, this is the ultimate choice ahead of you.
-Dividend-paying whole life insurance is a tool, a means to that end.
+Dividend-paying whole life insurance is simply a tool, a means to that end.

 The Basic Process